Get into the Christmas Spirit at the Cairngorm Reindeer Centre

-The Cairngorm Reindeer Centre is situated around a ten minute drive from Aviemore and Hilton Coylumbridge near the beautiful Loch Morlich in the Glenlivet Estate in the Cairngorm Mountains.
+The Cairngorm Reindeer Centre is situated around a ten-minute drive from Aviemore and Hilton Coylumbridge near the beautiful Loch Morlich in the Glenlivet Estate in the Cairngorm Mountains.

 The herd consists of around 150 reindeer, which all have their own names and are individually recognised by the herders.
 Each year the reindeer herders pick a theme, according to which they name the newborn calves – in 2010 the theme was bugs and beasties and in 2011 it was games and pastimes.
 If you have any good ideas for next year’s theme, suggestions are always welcome!
-You can see the names and noses of some of the reindeer here.

 When can I visit?